marcfusch/rym-rating-scraper/README.md

 ## Troubleshooting

 It can happen that RateYourMusic banned your ip address (that's rare) or a captacha is required in order to let you access the site.
-If that's the case, you will need to go manually to the website with the same ip address on your browser and complete the captcha
+If that's the case, you will need to go manually to the website with the same ip address on your browser and complete the captcha.<br />
-Once done, go to Dev Tools > Network > Record
+Once done, go to Dev Tools > Network > Record<br />
-Then refresh the page and grab the session cookie, and replace the one on line 13 by yours.
+Then refresh the page and grab the session cookie, and replace the one on line 13 by yours.<br />
-The script should now work properly.
+The script should now work properly.<br />
-If, however, your ip has been banned, you are welcome to use a VPN in order to avoid the restriction.
+If, however, your ip has been banned, you are welcome to use a VPN in order to avoid the restriction.<br /><br />

 Have a great scrap!